corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/performance-testing/performance-results.md

 but the notary state is maintained in a version of MySQL utilising a clustering technology as described in running-a-notary-cluster/ha-notary-service-setup.
 For full disclosure (and convenience for us) all 3 nodes are running in one data centre, which would not be a typical deployment.
 Whilst the latency between cluster members influences the performance of the notary itself, it is not operating at its limit even in that scenario here.
 These notaries always ran on an 8 core VM.
 * **Open Source**.
-In Figure 3, this uses the latest available open source Corda at the time of the test, persisting to an in-process **H2** database.
+In Figure 3, this uses the latest available Corda Community Edition at the time of the test, persisting to an in-process **H2** database.
 * **External Bridge (SenderReceiver)**.
 This is the Corda Firewall.
 In Figure 3, this hosts the inbound and outbound peer-to-peer traffic endpoint in a separate JVM process, rather than embedded in the main node JVM process.